bradensbay/bradensbay-web-gen/README.md

 # bradensbay-web-gen
 bradensbay mono repository for the the frontend and backend of the web gen project, (previously segregated repositories for each service).
+This is used as an example project in bradensbay.com also the apis are used for simplifing the project.
 ![logo](https://github.com/user-attachments/assets/f61080be-f79d-4637-8802-f9a988425b11)